Jimmy Bruno is one of kind! His playing, his personality, his outlook on life, his profession, his likes

 Jimmy exploded on the scene in 1992 and I made his first guitar in 1994.
 His singular talent, energy, and creativity are his hallmarks… some of our best memories are the Benedetto Players Concerts on Long Island in the 90s… He is the embodiment of jazz guitar! – Bob Benedetto, Benedetto Guitars

 Jazz Guitar Today continues with the interview with Bob Bakert and jazz great, Jimmy Bruno.
-Audio file available for a limited time.
+For the full audio interview with photos (below).

 Bob – What music are you currently listening to?

 Jimmy – I always listen to classical music, it’s my favorite kind of music to listen to.
 When I was 16, I only listened to guitar music.
 There are a couple records that I wore out.
 One is by Hank Garland, “Jazz Winds by A New Direction”, then after that was Johnny Smith, “Moonlight in Vermont”, and from there it was Tal Farlow, Joe Pass, Herb Ellis, Pat Martino, of course.
 I met Pat when I was 16.
 I’m 66.
 I’ve known him for 50 years [laughter].
 So when I lived in Philly, when we were both doing a lot of traveling, when we were off, we always get together and hang out at his house or at a restaurant.
 And we would talk about music, of course, guitar, art, painting, sculpture, everything, and mostly about life.
 Pat is not only a top-shelf musician and guitarist, but he’s a philosopher.
 His observations on life are just fascinating.
 He’s fascinated with numbers, 12, 3 and 4, triangles, squares.
 He applies these visual images to the guitar and to music.He doesn’t know anything about theory.
 He made his own theory –great stuff.